stealsocks/joodaloop.com/content/lists/project-watchlist.md

 toc: true
 type: "list"
 description: "A list of works-in-progress that I'm excited about."
-summary: 27
+summary: 26
 ---

 These are projects being worked on by other people, that are sufficiently exciting for me to check up on them often.
 You might find something here that interests you too.

-[Frontier Markets Institute](https://www.frontiermarkets.institute/) — A think tank dedicated to accelerating the development of frontier markets across the globe.
+[Frontier Markets Institute](https://www.frontiermarkets.institute/) — A think tank dedicated to accelerating the development of frontier markets across the globe. ([Internship programme](https://www.frontiermarkets.institute/post/internship)).

 [Playbit](https://playb.it/) — A DOM-like data structure for building collaborative software that works just as well while connected to the Internet as when running offline locally.